Site icon Outdoor Gearzine

-Especially when it lasts for long periods, such as ultra trail races over 70km, you may be forced to drive at night or respond to sudden changes in the weather.
+Especially in long races such as ultra-trail races of over 70km, you may be forced to ride at night or deal with sudden changes in weather

-Some races have essential items, and although rainwear and cold weather wear are carefully taken, something that is often overlooked is to deal with wet and cold weather on your hands.
-Especially when driving in high-cold regions during nighttime rain, me , long-term cold hands can lead to not only emotional but also significant damage.
+Some races have designated must-have items, and people take careful precautions such as wearing rainwear and cold weather gear, but what is often overlooked is how to deal with wet and cold hands.
+Especially when running at night in the rain in high altitude areas, for me , having cold hands for an extended period of time can not only be unpleasant, but can also be very damaging.

-So this time, we've compared the waterproof gloves you should carry from the perspective of completing an Ultra Trail race.
+So this time, we've compared the waterproof gloves you should carry with you to complete an ultra-trail race

 table of contents